-Zehra Doğan, a Turkish journalist and artist, was sentenced on March 24, 2017 to two years and ten months in prison for creating a painting of a Turkish city heavily damaged by state security forces.
+Zehra Doğan, a Turkish journalist, artist, and activist, was sentenced on March 24, 2017 to two years and ten months in prison for creating a painting of a Turkish city heavily damaged by state security forces.
 Despite arguing that she made the painting as part of her work as a registered journalist, Doğan was charged with having connections to the Kurdistan Workers’ Party (PKK), which is fighting an insurgency against the Turkish government.
-PEN America condemns Zehra Doğan’s arrest and prison sentence as an unacceptable infringement of the right of both journalists and artists to free expression.
+PEN America condemns Zehra Doğan’s arrest and prison sentence as an unacceptable infringement on the right to free expression.
 On February 24, 2019, Dogan was released after spending 600 days in prison.

-Zehra Doğan, an ethnic Kurd, was arrested on July 21, 2016 after producing the painting, which depicts the damage inflicted upon Nusaybin, a city close to the Syrian border and populated largely by Kurds, when she created the painting that ultimately resulted in her arrest.
-The city was besieged by bombardments in 2016 during a period of intense fighting between the Turkish military and the PKK.
-Ironically, Doğan’s painting was based on an image circulated on social media by the Turkish military itself in the aftermath of operations in Nusaybin.
-Doğan was released from Mardin Women’s Prison on December 9, 2016, pending trial.
+Doğan was living in Nusaybin, a city close to the Syrian border and populated largely by Kurds, when she created the painting that ultimately resulted in her arrest.
+The city was bombarded in 2016 during a period of intense fighting between the Turkish military and the PKK.
+Doğan’s painting was based on an image circulated on social media by the Turkish military itself in the aftermath of operations in Nusaybin.
+The image and Doğan’s painting both depicts the damage inflicted upon Nusaybin.

 To learn more about Zehra and her case, click here.

 FREE EXPRESSION IN TURKEY

 Doğan’s arrest and imprisonment take place against a backdrop of ongoing suppression of the media in Turkey, particularly in the aftermath of the attempted coup of July 15, 2016.
 Using emergency powers and vaguely-worded terrorism laws, the authorities suspended or dismissed more than 110,000 people from public-sector positions and arrested more than 60,000 people by the year’s end.
 Extensive use of pretrial detention meant that many suspects were held behind bars for long periods without due process.